The Plains Indians – Surviving With the Buffalo

 Plains Indians map

-“While the vast herds of buffalo, deer, elk, and antelope remained, they were sure of food and raiment.
+“While the vast herds of buffalo, deer, elk, and antelope remained, they were sure of food and clothing.
 They were, however, soon to be deprived of their abundant riches.
-The wave of civilization was moving over the western horizon.
+The wave of civilization was moving over the Western horizon.
 Its onward march was irresistible.
 No human hand could stay that rolling tide of progress.
 The pale faces moved over every divide; they cordelled or pushed their boats up every river.
 They entered every valley and swarmed over every plain.
-They traveled in wagons and prairie-schooners, on foot or horseback.
+They traveled in wagons and prairie schooners on foot or horseback.
 Herding their little bands and flocks of domestic stock, they built their homes on every spot of ground that could be made productive.
-One great cause of disaffection among the Indians was the destruction of their vast herds of buffalo, which seemed like ruthless sacrifice.”
-Nelson Miles, Personal Recollections and Observations, 1896
+One great cause of disaffection among the Indians was the destruction of their vast herds of buffalo, which seemed like a ruthless sacrifice.”

-The Arapaho, Assiniboine, Blackfoot, Cheyenne, Comanche, Crow, Gros Ventre, Kiowa, Plains Apache, Plains Cree, Plains Ojibwe, Sarsi, Shoshone, Sioux, and Tonkawa. and were all nomadic tribes who followed the buffalo herds and lived in tipis.
-Though nomadic, some tribes occasionally engaged in agriculture; primarily growing tobacco and corn.
+The Arapaho, Assiniboine, Blackfoot, Cheyenne, Comanche, Crow, Gros Ventre, Kiowa, Plains Apache, Plains Cree, Plains Ojibwe, Sarsi, Shoshone, Sioux, and Tonkawa.
+And were all nomadic tribes who followed the buffalo herds and lived in tipis.
+Though nomadic, some tribes occasionally engaged in agriculture, primarily growing tobacco and corn.

 A second group of semi-nomadic tribes, sometimes referred to as Prairie Indians, included the Arikara, Hidatsa, Iowa, Kanza, Kitsai, Mandan, Missouri, Nez Percé, Omaha, Osage, Otoe, Pawnee, Ponca, Quapaw, Santee, Wichita, and Yankton tribes.
 These groups spent part of every year in fixed villages where they raised crops and spent the rest of the year hunting buffalo and living in tipis.